StylishYan/BloxFlip-Modded/README.md

 - a commercial BloxFlip replacement.

 The local backend was created specifically to make the saved frontend and game interfaces usable for entertainment on a local computer.
 Its architecture and security model should not be treated as suitable for a publicly accessible service.
+This was made using AI so do not host it publically or do it at your own risk.

 ## What is BloxFlip MODDED?